Interview with SEO Hobby Expert, Digital Nomad and Explorer: Living in Sao Paulo Brazil

 What green spaces did you find in the middle of this concrete jungle?

-Further out of the city, the Botanical Gardens of Sao Paulo impressed me with its well-maintained, photogenic landscapes.
-It’s a nice escape if you want a bit of nature without leaving the metro area.
+A bit away from the city, the Botanical Gardens of Sao Paulo made me feel good with its clean and good-looking views.
+It’s a great place to go if you want some nature but do not want to go far from the metro area.

 🏙️ Living Conditions and Safety in Sao Paulo